thenorthalliance/DockerIntro/README.md

 CMD ["node", "src/index.js"]
 EXPOSE 3000
 ```
-Go to `Docker Hub` and find a image with `Node version 18` and `Alpine OS`.
+Go to https://hub.docker.com/ and search for an image with `Node version 18` and `Alpine OS`.
 Replace #IMAGE  with the image tag of the found image.

 2. Build a image from your Dockerfile, with the name “getting-started" and tag/version: 1.0.0
    TIPS: `docker build -t getting-started:1.0.0 .`

 Hooray, you have now built your first Docker container!

 4. Look at the image.
-Observer that you have a image with name: `getting_started` with tag: `1.0.0`
+Observe that you have a image with name: `getting_started` with tag: `1.0.0`
     TIPS: `docker images`

 5. Build the container with the run command, give the container a name, and map the ports.
 The first port you set is on your machine, the port after the `:`  is the port that is mapped into the container.
 Tell it to use the  `getting-started:1.0.0` image.